What are fringe benefits?

 Empower your employees

-Within the fringe benefits umbrella, you can offer personalized employee benefits.
-Personalized employee fringe benefits enable employers to set monthly allowance caps, giving them control over the cost while allowing eligible employees to choose how to spend their allowance.
+Employers can offer personalized benefits by giving employees a monthly allowance to spend on eligible expenses.
+This gives you control over the cost while allowing your employees to choose how to spend their allowance.
 Personalized benefits meet the individual needs of employees while ensuring that your staff spends benefit dollars on the expenses you intended.

 What are examples of fringe benefits?